ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 OR patterns are quite flexible--the subpatterns can be of completely different shapes or types.
 This is useful to avoid repetition when the action for multiple cases would be the same.

-A simple example of OR patterns is handling multiple literals in one go.
+An example of OR patterns is handling multiple literals in one go.
 For instance, if you want to check if some input is an affirmative "yes" in various forms:

 ```python